Welcome to the Health Department!

 *Students must complete a Daily Health Survey before coming to campus each day.

-**It is important to note that children who experience symptoms over the weekend, or during a holiday break with less than 10 days before the restart of school, should remain home and the absence must be reported.
+**It is important to note that children who experience symptoms over the weekend, or during an instruction break with less than 10 days before the restart of school, should remain home and the absence must be reported.

 Thank you again for your partnership with our procedures and wellness promotion requests.
 We are grateful for your support.
 Please feel free to contact me via email if you have any questions at firstname.lastname@example.org.